deprimus/Tale/SETUP.md

 - DIALOG_KEY_SKIP: the key which, when held down, instantly skips over the dialog
 - DIALOG_ADDITIVE_SEPARATOR: when an additive dialog action is executed, this will be appended to the old content.
 If this is `" "`, writing `Test.` after `Hello.` in additive mode will yield `Hello.
 Test.`.
+- TRANSITION_SKIP_SPEED: how fast to play the animations when the user advances the dialog while the animations are still playing (bigger = faster)

 #### Finishing up